-Bore water, also known as groundwater, does not have the same level of security as that provided to households connected to reticulated supplies.
-It is susceptible to natural and human-induced contamination.
+Bore water, also known as groundwater, does not undergo the same testing and treatment as drinking water that’s supplied to households by a water utility and is susceptible to natural and human-induced contamination.

 Natural bore water contaminants include micro-organisms and human-induced contaminants include chemicals such as heavy metals, pesticides, hydrocarbons and nitrates and even radioactive isotopes.